keboola/kbc-ui-templates/resources/kds-team.ex-time-doctor-2/README.md

 # Time Doctor 2 Extractor

-There are two json files for this extractor.
+There are two configs available for this extractor.
 One is for initial load and the second one is for increments.

-These two files differ in only one parameter and that is "from" in endpoints which support date range when called.
-It is recommended by TimeDoctor 2 API Docs to not use time window of more than 7 days, but test showed that a whole month can be downloaded at once.
+It is recommended by TimeDoctor 2 API Docs to not use time window of more than 7 days.

 # Configuration